Support Independent Living Accommodation in Pakenham & Officer

 - Prader-Willi Syndrome (PWS)

-- Fetal alcohol spectrum disorder (FASD)
+- Fetal Alcohol Spectrum Disorder (FASD)

-– Problems during pregnancy such as viral or bacterial infections
+- Problems during pregnancy (e.g., infections)

 - Malnutrition

-– And even unknown causes
+- Unknown causes

 Individuals with an intellectual disability may have difficulty with the following adaptive behaviors: